ionos-cloud/ionosctl/docs/subcommands/volume-update.md

       --disc-virtio-hot-unplug   It is capable of Virt-IO drive hot unplug (no reboot required).
 This works only for non-Windows virtual Machines
       --force                    Force command to execute without user input -h, --help                     help for update
+      --name string              Name of the Volume
       --nic-hot-plug             It is capable of nic hot plug (no reboot required) --nic-hot-unplug           It is capable of nic hot unplug (no reboot required) -o, --output string            Desired output format [text|json] (default "text") -q, --quiet                    Quiet output
-      --ram-hot-plug             It is capable of memory hot plug (no reboot required) --timeout int              Timeout option for Request for Volume update [seconds] (default 60) --volume-bus string        Bus of the Volume (default "VIRTIO") --volume-id string         The unique Volume Id (required) --volume-name string       Name of the Volume
-      --volume-size float32      Size in GB of the Volume (default 10) --wait-for-request         Wait for the Request for Volume update to be executed
+      --ram-hot-plug             It is capable of memory hot plug (no reboot required) --size float32             Size in GB of the Volume (default 10) --timeout int              Timeout option for Request for Volume update [seconds] (default 60) --volume-id string         The unique Volume Id (required) --wait-for-request         Wait for the Request for Volume update to be executed
 ```